-- Implement physical activity and exercise programs to promote health and wellness within the community - Teach fundamental movement skills and physical literacy to children and youth - Develop and deliver exercise plans and programs for community members of diverse ages and ability levels
+- Implement physical activity and exercise programs to promote health and wellness within the community - · Improve the fundamental movement skills and physical literacy of children and youth - · Develop and deliver exercise plans and programs for community members of diverse ages and ability levels

-Full details for Placements 2 and 3, including learning activities, locations and prerequisites will be provided to students in the winter term.
+Full details for Placements, including learning activities, locations and prerequisites will be provided to students in the winter term.
 Students will apply and rank their preferences.
 Matches are announced in February.
 There will be workshops and resources to support students as they prepare placement applications.